• Skip to primary navigation

 On deer, the loin (also called the backstrap) is the cut of meat that runs along the length of the spine.
 Tenderloin, on the other hand, is inside the deer’s abdominal cavity and is an extremely tender cut of meat.

-Both cuts are extremely tender and delicious, and definitely my favorite portions to cook with!
+Both cuts are tender and delicious, and they are my favorite portions to cook with.

 What Does Venison Taste Like?